 3. Combine the water, sugar, citric acid, and orange zest in a medium saucepan.
 Cook over low heat, stirring occasionally, until the sugar has completely dissolved.
 Raise the heat and simmer steadily until the mixture noticeably thickens, about 15 minutes.
 (If you wonder about the citric acid, it’s there to add tartness and also to help the syrup keep longer in the fridge.
 It’s not always easy to find, though I have heard that you can find it at some Whole Foods markets, in the body care section.
 I got mine at a middle-eastern grocery store.
 You can also order it online.
 If you can’t find citric acid, you can sub a tablespoon or so of lemon juice.)

 4. Remove the syrup from the heat and strain out the orange zest.
 Add up to 1 cup of the fresh juice to the syrup.
-(Exactly how much to use depends on the taste and consistency you prefer.
-I found myself stopping slightly shy of a cup and drinking the rest.)
+(Exactly how much to use depends on the taste and consistency you prefer — also on the potency of the oranges.
+Some years I’ve stopped short of a cup, other years I’ve needed more.)

 Makes 2-3 cups.